 *.workshop.xml

 The workshop-file contains all global information about our “workshop”.
-This is currently a list of all control-computers and how they are connected to the computer.
+This is currently a list of all control-computers and how they are connected to the cutter device.
 And also stored here are the definitions for the communication setting.
-Additionally the command to switch a cutter online is also sored here.
+Additionally the command to switch a cutter online is also stored here.
 It can only exist one .workshop.xml file, like: hdm.workshop.xml

 Example for a minimal workshop.xml file: